maevadevs/Learn-SQL-Server/1-dml-dql/05-joining-tables/06-self-join.md

 - Allows to join a table to itself
 - Uses the any of the 4 main join clauses
 - Table alias is used to assign different names to the same table within the query
-  - **Referencing the same table name more than one in a query without using table aliases will result in an error**
+  - **Referencing the same table name more than once in a query without using table aliases will result in an error**

 ## Format